 §15 Other provisions

 15.1 The Supplier shall commit to compliance with statutory stipulations relating to the combating of corruption.
-The Supplier provides a particular assurance that no impermissible benefits will be offered, promised or granted to employees of STAG or to affiliated persons.
+The Supplier provides a particular assurance that no impermissible benefits will be offered, promised or granted to employees of StHG or to affiliated persons.
 The same prohibition applies to employees and vicarious agents of the Supplier and to third parties acting upon the instructions of the Supplier.

-15.2 Suppliers and service providers to STAG shall comply with all laws which are applicable to their companies.
-Suppliers and service providers to STAG support the basic principles of the “Global Compact” of the United Nations, the basic principles of the Universal Declaration of Human Rights of the United Nations and the basic principles of the “Declaration on Fundamental Principles and Rights” of the International Labour Organization and act in accordance with national laws and customs.
+15.2 Suppliers and service providers to StHG shall comply with all laws which are applicable to their companies.
+Suppliers and service providers to StHG support the basic principles of the “Global Compact” of the United Nations, the basic principles of the Universal Declaration of Human Rights of the United Nations and the basic principles of the “Declaration on Fundamental Principles and Rights” of the International Labour Organization and act in accordance with national laws and customs.
 The above particularly applies to the aspects of “child labour”, “forced labour”, “remuneration and working times” and ”discrimination”.

-15.3 The contractual relationship between the Supplier and STAG and any resultant claims are solely governed by German law.
+15.3 The contractual relationship between the Supplier and StHG and any resultant claims are solely governed by German law.
 Application of the UN Convention on Contracts for the International Sale of Goods is excluded.